 The home page promotes, “safer, more comfortable and easier to access homes for everybody”.
 This fits with their policy of voluntary uptake of the features rather than having them included in the building code.

-For more housing design guidelines go to the Housing Design Guidelines section.
+For more housing design guidelines go to the Housing Design Guidelines section of this website.

 Some History: The original idea behind these guidelines was to have them applied to all new housing by 2020.
 However, it is difficult to apply voluntary guidelines in an industry governed by mandatory building codes and standards.
 These Guidelines were endorsed by COAG and are cited in government policy documents.
 Note the spelling of Livable is particular to these guidelines and is considered a brand name by Livable Housing Australia.

 The Livable Housing Design Guidelines are a great resource for individuals purchasing or renovating a home, builders – small and large, and building design professionals.
 It can serve as a rough checklist, but much of the information is a common sense guide.
 It advises what to consider in home design to make it more comfortable, easy to use no matter what your age or level of ability.
 Not all homes will be able to apply all the good ideas, but just doing what you can is a good start for both occupants and visitors alike.